Nikky0303/DSA-Documentation/README.md

 The primary source of that used here is Amason Case Study.ulsx that was provided and downloaded for analysis purpose.

 ### Tools Used
-- MS Excel for data cleasing (Download here)
+- MS Excel for data cleasing [Downloade Here] (https:www.microsoft.com)
 - Excel Pivot Table to summarise, analyze, sorting, filtering etc.
-- Dashboard with appropriate charts for interative visuliasation (Downloas here)
+- Dashboard with appropriate charts for interative visuliasation
+- Power BI for creating report [Download Here] (https://www.microsoft.com/en-us/download/details.aspx?id=58494)
 * What is the average discount percentage by product category?